I’ve been using Visual Basic, VBScript, for many years and have used VBScript for a great many things.

 Create a Windows Batch File that uses WScript.exe to open the .vbs file (See example below)

-Run Windows Batch file as Admin and Admin Rights pass thru to the VBScript
+Right click and select option to Run Windows Batch file as Admin and Admin Rights will pass through to the VBScript

 Save the file below with a .cmd file extension.
 Then right click on it and select “Run as Admin”.
 Admin rights will be passed on to the VBScript

 You can download an example from my GitHub repo.

 @echo off pushd %~dp0 C:\Windows\System32\WScript.exe "My_VBScript.vbs"